About the Jackfruit

-You might not have heard of the jackfruit, but it does exist!
+Maybe you haven't heard of the jackfruit yet, but it does exist!

 Our founder Jackie first discovered it on a trip to China back in 2010.
 It was a cold December evening and she was wandering around the Guilin Liangjiang International Airport en route to Shanghai.
-China is full of culinary delights no matter where you are in the country, so Jackie never misses a chance to sniff around the markets and shops.
+China is full of culinary delights, so Jackie never misses a chance to sniff around the markets and shops.

-The jackfruit is pretty special (this time we're talking about the fruit).
-It is the largest tree-borne fruit on the planet.
-Some of them can weigh 80 pounds (35 kilos) and the mighty jackfruit tree can grow as high as 50 feet (15+ metres), producing two or even three tonnes of fruit per year.
+The jackfruit is pretty special (this time we're talking about the fruit, but our founder is pretty special too).
+The jackfruit is the largest tree-borne fruit on the planet.
+Some of them can weigh 35 kilos (80 pounds) and the mighty jackfruit tree can grow as high as 15 metres (50 feet), producing two or even three tonnes of fruit per year.

 The colossal size of the jackfruit is pretty fitting, since Jackfruit Marketing likes to think big.
 Not to mention that it’s a big world out there, and international students are roaming all over it.
 So if you talk to us, expect to have some conversations on an equally massive scale!